cnc45333/cs1302-ce27-1/README.md

    $ git config --global user.email
    ```

-1. For this checkpoint, please be ready to show the public key that you generated on Nike both on
+1. For this checkpoint, please be ready to show the public key that you generated on Odin both on
-   Nike and on your GitHub account.
+   Odin and on your GitHub account.

-   * To see the copy of your public key on Nike:
+   * To see the copy of your public key on Odin:
      ```
      $ cat ~/.ssh/id_rsa.pub
      ```